 - Dogs can’t eat store-bought mac and cheese ❌

-- Most types of cheese used for mac and cheese is not a healthy option for dogs ❌
+- Most types of cheese used for mac and cheese are not a healthy option for dogs ❌

 - Your dog can eat a little bit of homemade mac and cheese made with Swiss cheese or Parmesan ✔️

 Is Macaroni and Cheese Bad for Dogs?

 It’s definitely not good.
 Mac and cheese is high in fat and sodium – fat can cause dogs to become overweight, and sodium can lead to health problems like hypertension.
 Dogs also don’t need as much calcium as mac and cheese provides, so they can end up with health issues like kidney stones if they eat too much of it.
 Pasta has a lot of carbohydrates, and some dogs just can’t handle so much gluten.
 It will make your furry buddy lethargic, lazy and bloating.
 So in general, can dogs eat mac and cheese?
 Only in small quantities!

 Mac and cheese usually contains harmful ingredients and substances that can be dangerous for dogs.
 First, let’s talk about cheese.
 While dogs can eat it safely, there are types (like cheddar cheese) that are very bad for them.
 Sadly, the bad types are also the ones usually found in mac&cheese.

 Read more on the “Can dogs eat cheese” topic here!

 The next main ingredient is pasta.
 Again, pasta itself is a fine, occasional addition to your pup’s diet; but combined with cheese, milk and spices, it’s just too much.